 The ambiguity of the exhibition title, in which the word matter is used in its meaning both as a verb (to be significant, to be important) and as a noun (material, substance, subject), testifies to the importance of continuously discussing memorial culture and the construction of collective memories – the subject affects us all, not least artists.
 At the same time, the title alludes to the way in which memories are not only immaterial but also given physical expression, such as monuments in public space or as artworks in this exhibition.

 The exhibition includes works by Luis Camnitzer (b.
 1937 in Germany, raised in Uruguay, lives and works in New York, NY), Aslı Çavuşoğlu (b.
 1982 in Turkey, lives and works in Istanbul and Turin), Nidhal Chamekh (b.
 1985 in Tunisia, lives and works in Tunis and Paris), Haroon Gunn-Salie (b.
 1989 in South Africa, lives and works in Cape Town and Johannesburg), Iman Issa(b.
 1979 in Egypt, lives and works in Berlin and New York, NY), Titus Kaphar (b.
 1976 in the USA, lives and works in Brooklyn, NY, and in New Haven, CT), Kiluanji Kia Henda (b.
 1979 in Angola, lives and works in Luanda), Ahmet Öğüt(b.
 1981 in Turkey, lives and works in Berlin and Amsterdam) and Indrė Šerpytytė (b.
 1984 in Lithuania, lives and works in London).

-The exhibition is organized with generous support from Pia Althin, Ulf and Annika Andersson, Eva Eksandh, and Caroline and Paul Sverdrup.
+The exhibition is organized with generous support from Pia Althin, Ulf and Annika Andersson, Eva Eksandh, Caroline and Paul Sverdrup, and Carl Westin.